sparkflows/writing-new-node/docs/README_Processor_JSON.md

 # Processor/Node JSON & Widgets

 The Fire Insights UI allows specifying how the dialog box of any Processor would look like.
-Each Processor has a corresponding json file.
+Each Processor has a corresponding JSON file.

-Below is the example of **'NodeConcatColumns'**.
+Below is the example of the JSON file for **'NodeConcatColumns'**.
 A Processor can have various fields.
 How a field is represented in the UI is determined by the **widget** type.

-In the example, we see the following **widgets** used:
+In the example below, we see the following **widgets** used:

 - **variables** : Allows the user to select one more more variables from the incoming list of variables into the Node.
 - **textfield** : Allows the user to enter some text.